Childhood Apraxia of Speech

 How is childhood apraxia of speech treated?

 Speech language therapy is the main treatment for apraxia of speech.
 SLPs often use a variety of methods to treat it.
-Your child’s SLP might try methods such as:
+Your child’s SLP might try methods, such as:

 - Articulation or phonological therapy

-- Adapted cueing technique
+- Adapted cueing method